-Coaching and Mentoring is a new focus area of Stay and Serve – HFI’s answer to the current reality of extended international air travel restrictions in countries where our delivery partners operate.
+Coaching and Mentoring is a new focus area of Stay and Serve – HFI’s answer to the ongoing reality of international air travel restrictions and complexities to/from countries where our delivery partners operate.
 Connecting regularly with a young adult who’s learning the hard and soft skills necessary to secure a job in the global digital economy can make a huge impact on the success of their learning journey, personal transformation as a leader and becoming a well-qualified digital skills professional.

 Our STAY & SERVE Goal: